Barik card: Usage

 If the ticket is not validated at the enter or exit, the amount charged will be the difference up to the highest price charged by the operador.

 A transfer, discounted by an operator or the same operator between different lines, may be made in which a reduction will be applied to the amount for the second trip.
 There will be a restriction on the time interval to make transfers: 45 minutes in Urban trip made or 90 minutes Intercity trip made.
-The transfer between the 1, 2 and 3 lines of Metro Bilbao in Casco Viejo Station with a time interval less than 15 minutes is considered a single trip.
+The transfer between the 1, 2 and 3 lines of Metro Bilbao in Casco Viejo Station and that between lines C-1, C-2 and C-3 lines in Basurto, Ametzola and Abando stations, and that between any two different Bizkaibus lines, within a time interval less than 15, 20 and 30 minutes (respectively) is considered a single trip.

 Reporting

 Touch-screen ticket machines and Barik NFC App report and print the last 30 journeys, tickets, and balance.

 The balance can be requested at sales point agents.

 Roll-out history

 Pilot test

 In 2004 a pilot test was carried out in which the Barik card could be used in certain stations and/or lines of Metro Bilbao, Bilbobus and BizkaiBus, and the cards could be top up at ATMs Bilbao Bizkaia Kutxa and BBVA.

 In the test 650 people were selected, thus issuing 650 cards.
 These could be used in the stations of Moyua Station, Areeta Station, Barakaldo Station and Sopelana Station of Metro Bilbao, on the lines Munguía-Bilbao (Archanda tunnels) and Bermeo-Munguía- UPV / EHU-Cruces / Gurutzeta of Bizkaibus, and on the line San Adrián-San Ignacio of Bilbobus.

 The pilot test lasted six months, and was considered "a success" by the Biscay Transport Consortium.
 However, its implementation suffered constant delays, initially announcing that it would be introduced in 2006; the date of June 2009 was later announced, and then delayed again in late 2010 or early 2011.

 Finally, and after five years of delays, in 2009 he Biscay Transport Consortium launched the Barik project.